ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 - an air-gapped data center may operate its own SCITT Ledger to retain full control and auditing of its software supplies.

 How?
 - Policy-based.
-Within an organization, local Verifiers contact an authoritative SCITT that records the latest policies associated with classes of Artifacts; these policies indicate which Issuers and Ledgers are trusted for verifying signed Transparent Claims for these Artifacts.
+Within an organization, local Verifiers contact an authoritative SCITT that records the latest policies associated with classes of Artifacts; these policies indicate which Issuers and Ledgers are trusted for verifying signed Verifiable Claims for these Artifacts.

 - Other federation mechanisms?

 We'd like to attach multiple Receipts to the same signed Claims, each Receipt endorsing the Issuer signature and a subset of prior Receipts.
 This involves down-stream Ledgers verifying and recording these Receipts before issuing their own Receipts.

-# Transparency Service API
+# Receipt Service API

 Editor's Note: this may be moved to appendix.